 Capture a moment.
 Capture an age.
 Capture the love of family and friends today to treasure forever.

-As family photojournalists, our job is to show you and your family at home, at work and at play.
+As professional family photojournalists, our job is to show you and your family at home, at work and at play.
 Rather than take a family portrait of stiff smiles and starched collars, people who hire a family photojournalist want to be in the middle of life with those they love, not herding whiners into a studio or stuck behind a camera themselves.